FREE TIPS & TRICKS

-- In GoogleMaps or your Google My Business listing go to reviews of the property in question.
+- Go to reviews of the property in question.

 - Find the review that you would like to be deleted.

-It can take several days for a review to be assessed.
+It can take up to three business days for a review to be assessed.
 If it’s determined that the review violates Google’s policies, it’ll be removed from the platform.
 By the way, the same way you can flag inappropriate photos and videos as well as question or answer in Google My Business.

 Why responding to the review that you would like to delete?